-Interdisciplinary Nanoscale Physics and Materials Summer Research Program: This Research Experiences for Undergraduates (REU) program, sponsored by the National Science Foundation (NSF), offers positions in various Penn State departments that are open to undergraduate students from all across the country who are majoring in physics, chemistry, material science, all branches of engineering, etc. This particular REU program at Penn State gives participants the opportunity to fully engage in frontier interdisciplinary materials research and utilize many state-of-the-art facilities and instruments.
+Interdisciplinary Nanoscale Physics and Materials Summer Research Program: This Research Experiences for Undergraduates (REU) program, sponsored by the National Science Foundation (NSF), offers paid summer fellowships in many Penn State departments to undergraduate students from all across the country who are majoring in physics, chemistry, material science, all branches of engineering, etc. This particular REU program at Penn State engages students in labs which do frontier interdisciplinary materials research and utilize many state-of-the-art facilities and instruments.
 Students are matched with Center faculty members who share their research interests and conduct projects that are related to topics within the current MRSEC portfolio.
 Personal mentors include the faculty adviser, together with graduate students and postdoctoral scholars in the research group.

 Domestic students from a diverse range of backgrounds are encouraged to apply.